shibukawa/hytde/design/detail/table.md

 If the form contains `<input type="hidden" hy-table-data="<table-key>">` (or the single-table shorthand `hy-table-data` with no value):
 - On form `submit`, HyTDE MUST serialize the table’s pending change set and include it in the outgoing request body.
-- For `hy-send-in="json"`, HyTDE SHOULD merge a table payload into the form JSON under a stable key.
+- For JSON submission (the default when no `enctype` and no file inputs), HyTDE SHOULD merge a table payload into the form JSON under a stable key.
 - For non-JSON submissions, HyTDE MAY set the hidden input value to a JSON string before the form is submitted (implementation-defined).

 Default JSON envelope (proposal):